mattfoster/hackerific.net/content/projects.md

 ## Completed

+* `digirig`: I bought a [digirig](https://digirig.net/category/hardware/), in March 2021.
+  This is a combined audio and USB-serial interface for controlling ham radios.
+  I built cables for use with my FT818ND and it works.
 * `sofle`: I built a [SofleKeyboard](http://localhost:1313/2021/04/08/building-a-sofle-keyboard/)
   in early 2021.
+* `so239 patch panel`: I made an SO239 patch panel using a chunk of rectangular section aluminium.
 * `n7ddc tuner`: I made an [n7ddc antenna
   tuner](https://github.com/Dfinitski/N7DDC-ATU-100-mini-and-extended-boards)
   using a kit from eBay.
 This is built but currently untested and has no box...